Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ### Installing Applications

-Flatpaks and Snaps can be installed with ease using GNOME Software.
+Flatpaks can be installed with ease using GNOME Software.
 It is the recommended method for installing packages.

 ![GNOME Software](/assets/uploads/Applications_Post/gnome-software-43.webp)